 Associate Professor Julian Prior

-Associate Dean, International Outreach and Engagement - Faculty of Science, Agriculture, Business and Law
+Associate Dean, International - Faculty of Science, Agriculture, Business and Law; School of Environmental and Rural Science

-For the 20 years prior to coming to UNE I worked in natural resource management in Australia and overseas, while employed by a range of government and non-government agencies and international development organisations
+For the 20 years prior to coming to UNE, I worked in agriculture and natural resource management in Australia and overseas, while employed by a range of government and non-government agencies and international development organisations.
+I have technical experience in conservation farming, rangeland management and pastoral development, agricultural and natural resource extension, soil and water conservation, catchment and watershed management.

-I have over forty years’ experience in research-extension-development pathways including the following areas: agricultural extension and scaling out of innovations; livelihood strategies in resource-poor farmers and pastoralists; social capital building in farmer groups for connection to markets and climate adaptation; community based natural resource management; the use of Participatory Action Research Approaches for policy and institutional development for agricultural research and development; institutional analysis and capacity development; and extensive experience in program and project design and evaluation.
+I have over forty years’ experience in research-extension-development pathways including the following areas: agricultural extension and scaling out of innovations; livelihood strategies in resource-poor farmers and pastoralists; social capital building in farmer groups for connection to markets and climate adaptation; community-based natural resource management; the use of Participatory Action Research Approaches for policy and institutional development for agricultural research and development; institutional analysis and capacity development; policy consensus-building in conflict situations; and extensive experience in program and project design and evaluation.

 I have worked in over 20 developing countries in Asia, Africa and the Pacific, including 3 years managing a livestock development and rangeland management development project in northern Somalia.